Westlake High School (California): Baseball

-Several professional football players have played at WHS, including Billy Miller, Gary Wellman, Rudy Carpenter, Mike Seidman, and Patrick Mekari.
+In 2018 the team was coached by Zack Thornton.

 Golf

 Westlake has had successful golf teams.
 In 2002, Senior Brian Van Heel won the CIF/CGA California State High School Championship.
 In 2014, the Westlake High School boys golf team won the CIF/CGA California State High School Championship.
 In 2015, the boys golf team again won the CIF/ CGA State Championship, becoming the first school to ever win back-to-back state titles in California.

 Soccer

-In the late 1980s, Eric Wynalda and Cobi Jones played on the boys' soccer team.
-In the 1986–87 season, Jones and Wynalda helped the team post a 22-2-2 record and led them to the semifinals of the Southern Section 4-A Division playoffs.
+Patrick Otte was a head soccer coach from 2019–2020.

 The Arts

-The Carpenter Family Theatre

 In 2010, Westlake High School's theatre, built in the 1970s, was expanded and renovated, and its name was changed to The Carpenter Family Theatre.
 It is named after The Carpenters, who initially approached the school about expanding and renovating the theatre, and donated an initial contribution to jumpstart construction.